(Solved) Deployment Failed when Installing APPX Package

 PowerShell shows “Add-AppxPackage Deployment failed with HRESULT” Fix

-This guide will show you how to fix the “Add-AppxPackage Deployment failed with HRESULT” error.
+This guide will walk you through several solutions to fix the “Add-AppxPackage Deployment failed with HRESULT” error.

 1. Open the Windows Start Menu by pressing the Win key.

-2. Click on the Power option and Restart your computer by clicking on the “Restart” option.
+2. Click the Power icon, and Restart your computer by clicking the “Restart” option.

 Restarting the Windows computer